The ability to create quick connections with people is useful in all kinds of situations.

 There are, of course, lots more tricks that will help you create connections (and you can find several of them in my Confidence and Communication course), but these are a good place to start if you want to improve this skill.

 Go practice, and have fun!

-And, as always, if you have any questions for me, you can reply to this email and I’ll get back to you as soon as I can.
+And, as always, if you have any questions for me, feel free to email me, and I'll get back to you as soon as I can.

 Since 2009 I’ve coached clients ranging from Olympic gold medalists and billionaires, to people who simply want more out life.